 The History Channel has a mini-series called The Men Who Built America which exemplifies entrepreneurship at its best through the industrial giants of the industrial revolution.
-The series provides a historic account of the giants of industry, John D. Rockefeller, Cornelius Vanderbilt, Andrew Carnegie, J.P.
+The series provides a historic account of the industrial giants John D. Rockefeller, Cornelius Vanderbilt, Andrew Carnegie, J.P.
 Morgan and Henry Ford.
 These men created what we call entrepreneurship today.

 Each was successful beyond anything we can imagine today.
 However, they all displayed characteristics that are still critical today for successful entrepreneurship.